Best Crowdfunding & Pre-order Tools for eCommerce Brands in 2026

 Helpful for inventory management on limited runs and first batches

 Crowdfunder runs on a modest flat monthly fee with no extra transaction fees beyond standard gateway charges.
 It suits brands that want to pre-order products through their own site while retaining complete control over the experience.
+Pair it with a branded tracking page so pre-order customers always know where their purchase stands.

 Patreon is best known for creators, but some niche e-commerce brands use it for ongoing support, early access, and community-led pre-orders of limited drops.
 Instead of a single campaign page, you build recurring membership tiers that help raise passive capital and deepen customer engagement.